The Family of Man: World tour

+The recently formed United States Information Agency was instrumental in touring the The Family of Man throughout the world.

-As part of the Museum of Modern Art's International Program, the exhibition The Family of Man toured the world, making stops in thirty-seven countries on six continents.
+It toured in five different versions for seven years, under the auspices of the Museum of Modern Art International Program making stops in thirty-seven countries on six continents.
 More than 10 million people viewed the exhibit, which is in excess of the largest audience for any other photographic exhibition.
 The photographs in the exhibition focused on the commonalities that bind people and cultures around the world, the exhibition serving as an expression of humanism in the decade following World War II.

-The recently formed United States Information Agency was instrumental in touring the photographs throughout the world in five different versions for seven years, under the auspices of the Museum of Modern Art International Program.
 Notably, it was not shown in Franco's Spain, in Vietnam, nor in China.

 First European tour

 Copy 1 (503 photo panels, 50 text panels) was organized by Edward Steichen.
 Duplication, with minor changes, of the exhibition presented at MoMA, January 24 – May 8, 1955 and subsequently circulated in the United States (1956–57).
 Commissioned by the USIA for circulation in Europe (circulated 1955–1962.
 Dispersed 1962).
 It was shown in: